kimbotsao/UniVote-KT/README.md

 npm run dev
 ```

+Note: Refresh the page to see changes after changing addresses or calling the contract.

 ## Security Design
 1. In order to maintain real-world feasibility, UniVote expects to work with an accredited election commission to approve voter registrations whether it be by submitting proof-of-identy documents or any other method.
 We ensure that actions that should only be executed by the commission are properly enforced using ```require``` statements.
 The exact implmentation of voter verification is left up to discussion and could possibly use a completely decentralized method if employing exclusive NFTs, secret nonces, etc.
 2. ```require``` statements are also used to ensure that only eligible voters may vote in an election.